cgruver/mariadb-galera-okd/docs/pages/ContainerBuild.md

 Where `apps.your.cluster.domain.com` is the wild-card DNS entry for your OpenShift cluster.

+1. Make sure that your Docker daemon is running.

+    On CentOS:

+        systemctl start docker

+    On a desktop OS, start `Docker Desktop`.

 1. Log into your image registry: (Assuming that you are already logged into your OpenShift cluster)

         docker login -p $(oc whoami -t) -u admin docker-registry-default.apps.your.cluster.domain.com